ebi-ait/hca-to-scea-tools/README.md

 ### Python Validator

+#### Installing the tool ####

-It is not possible to get this validation tool running globally for all users in the /data/tools folder on EC2.
-It is better to install it individually in your home directory or subdirectory.
+It is not possible to get this validation tool set-up globally in the /data/tools folder on EC2.
+It will need to be installed locally or in your home directory on EC2.
 If you follow the install instructions detailed here: https://pypi.org/project/atlas-metadata-validator/ you should be able to get it installed and running.

-To run the tool once installed, type this command, indicating the path to the idf file which you wish to validate.
-The corresponding sdrf file should be in the same folder.
-The tool will automatically detect the sdrf file given the idf filename prefix:
+#### Running the tool ####

 ```
 python atlas_validation.py path/to/test.idf.txt -sc -hca -v
 ```
+*N.B.
+The tool will automatically detect the sdrf file given the idf filename prefix.*

-*   The script guesses the experiment type (sequencing, microarray or single-cell) from the MAGE-TAB.
-If this was unsuccessful the experiment type can be set by specifying the respective argument -seq, -ma or -sc.
+- The experiment type should be set by specifying the optional argument: -sc
-*   The data file and URI checks may take a long time.
-Hence there is an option to skip these checks with -x.
+- The data file and URI checks may take a long time.
+Hence there is an option to skip these checks with -x
-*   Verbose logging can be activated with -v.
+- Verbose logging can be activated with the optional argument: -v
-*   Special validation rules for HCA-imported experiments can be invoked with -hca option.
-The validator will otherwise guess if the experiment is an HCA import based on the HCAD accession code in the ExpressionAtlasAccession field.
+- Invoke the special validation rules for HCA-imported experiments using the optional -hca argument

+#### Error types ####

+- An error message(s) will be printed, if an error is encountered
-An example of a successful validation looks like this:
+- An example of a successful validation looks like this:

 ![validation](https://github.com/ebi-ait/hca-ebi-wrangler-central/raw/master/assets/images/scea_screenshots/validation.png)

 ### Perl validator

+#### Installing the tool ####

-It is not possible to get this validation tool running globally for all users in the /data/tools folder on EC2.
-It is better to install it individually in your home directory or subdirectory.
-If you follow the below install instructions you should be able to get it installed and running on EC2.
+It is not possible to get this validation tool set-up globally in the /data/tools folder on EC2.
+It will need to be installed locally or in your home directory on EC2.mIf you follow the below install instructions you should be able to get it installed and running on EC2.

 1. Install Anaconda if you don’t have it already and the Anaconda directory to your path
 2. Configure conda by typing the following at the terminal: